 We start by a regression relating corruption, as measured by CPI, to the economic and social determinants discussed in Section 3.
 Estimation is by weighted least squares, the weights being the (inverse) standard deviation of the CPI score, STDEV - see Section 3 and the Data Appendix for a precise definition.
 The estimates are reported in Table 3, column 1.
 Table 4 reports parallel unweighted (OLS) regressions with White-corrected standard errors.
-The results are very similar for all specifications.
+The results are similar, not only here but in all other specifications.